 The Buslines Group is committed to a philosophy of excellence and this, in turn, runs through every division of the company.
 Its promise to provide people with the highest standard of service is one which Buslines is uniquely positioned to deliver.

 Buslines Group operates a fleet of 380 vehicles, servicing a large network of bus routes in major country towns throughout New South Wales.
-The Group's operations carry over 15 million customers annually and employ more than 500 staff, each of whom are committed to providing a bus service which is safe, reliable and comfortable for all customers.
+The Group's operations carry over 15 million customers annually and employ more than 500 staff, each of whom are committed to providing a bus service that is safe, reliable and comfortable for all customers.

 Welcome to Ballina Buslines